uccser/cs-field-guide/docs/source/getting_started/installation.rst

     $ docker-compose version
     $ docker run hello-world

+Your docker version should be at least 18.0 or later.

 .. note::

     Depending on your operating system, if the above commands don't work you may need to set Docker to be able to run without ``sudo``.